Colorado DUI | Texas DWI | Arizona DUI | Oregon DUII

 I really need to drive.
 Will I be able to get a limited license / ignition interlock license / restricted license / work permit / occupational / conditional / probationary driving permit?

 An Ignition Interlock License is available to anyone whose license has been revoked for pursuant to New Mexico implied consent law; an Ignition Interlock License is required for anyone whose license is revoked for a DWI conviction.
 As the name implies, the IID license requires that you have an approved ignition interlock device installed in any vehicle you drive.
 To find out if you qualify for an Ignition Interlock License, call the MVD at 1-888-683-4636.

 What is the difference between a DUI, DWI, OWI, OUI etc.?

 These terms are all acronyms that refer to the crime commonly known as "drunk driving."
 Different states have different names for the crime.
-In Arizona and California, for example, the term DUI (driving under the influence) is most commonly used.
+For example, Oregon uses the words "driving under the influence of an intoxicant" or DUII.
+In Arizona and California the term DUI (driving under the influence) is most commonly used.